-Adopting a whole-of-society approach, Bamboo Builders works with Singapore's government agencies to continually update its curriculum, thereby ensuring that the public is aware of the latest scam tactics and knows how to protect themselves and their loved ones.
+Adopting a whole-of-society approach, Bamboo Builders works with Singapore's government agencies to continually update its curriculum thereby ensuring the public is aware of the latest scam tactics, and how they may protect themselves and their loved ones from it.
 They also work with businesses, banks and professional accounting bodies to educate staff on workplace scams and fraud.
-Bamboo Builders also educates civil society and the community through social service agencies, grassroot entities, religious organisations and social media ambassadors.
+Bamboo Builders also educates civil society and the community through social service agencies, grassroot entities, religious organisations, and social media ambassadors.

 Bamboo Builders has also pushed the envelope on scams awareness education delivery.
 Beyond information-sharing alone, the programme combines interactive storytelling and real-world case studies into an immersive gamified learning experience.
-Through empathy-driven education, Bamboo Builders promotes digital literacy, behaviour change and community resilience. e Post-programme, the initiative also encourages individuals to sign up as ambassadors, adopt protective digital habits, build resilience and serve as first responders within their households and wider social networks.
+Through empathy-driven education, Bamboo Builders promotes digital literacy, behaviour change and community resilience. e Post-programme, the initiative also encourages individuals to sign up as ambassadors, adopt protective digital habits, build resilience, and serve as first responders within their households and wider social networks.